GiantJun/CL_Pytorch/README.md

 python main.py --checkpoint_dir logs/XXX/XXX.pkl
 ```

-If you want to temporary change GPU device in the experiment, you can type `--device #GPU_ID` without changing 'device' in `.yaml` config file.
+If you want to temporary change GPU device in the experiment, you can type `--device #GPU_ID` in terminal without changing 'device' in `.yaml` config file.

 ### Add datasets and your method